valak74200/holbertonschool-hbnb/README.md

 - Creating and modifying amenities
 - Modifying or deleting any place or review (bypassing ownership restrictions)

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.